brostrend/linux.brostrend.com/unsupported-distributions.md

     # Then reboot, then run our installer
     ```

-2. **openSUSE Leap** backports some new features to older kernels, confusing the Realtek driver.
-Currently the driver is only supported on openSUSE Tumbleweed, which comes with a newer kernel.
+2. **openSUSE Leap** backports some new features to older kernels, confusing
+   the Realtek driver.
+Currently the driver only works on openSUSE Tumbleweed,
+   which comes with a newer kernel.

 See also the [supported distributions](../supported-distributions/) list.